Brutuski/linux-wm-guide/README.md

 + Install polybar to show information from various modules.
 A lot more modules for it can be found [here](https://github.com/TiagoDanin/Awesome-Polybar) and [here](https://github.com/polybar/polybar-scripts).

 + Install Rofi to launch programs.
 Rofi's look and functions can be customized by editing the config (located at `.config/rofi/config`).
-Rofi can also be used for other functionalities, as a powermenu [for example](https://raw.githubusercontent.com/Brutuski/linux-wm-guide/master/.image_resources/Powermenu.png) or as a [window switch]() as well
+Rofi can also be used for other functionalities, such as a [Powermenu](https://raw.githubusercontent.com/Brutuski/linux-wm-guide/master/.image_resources/Powermenu.png) or as a [window switch](https://github.com/Brutuski/linux-wm-guide/blob/master/.image_resources/WindowSwitcher.png) and so on.
+Scripts for [Powermenu](https://github.com/Brutuski/linux-wm-guide/blob/master/.configs/powermenu.sh) and [Window Switcher](https://github.com/Brutuski/linux-wm-guide/blob/f79244aa6e1657fa82a6c4bbbd0cdad5a70c35e5/.configs/i3_config#L47) are linked as well to get started with.

 + Install [feh](https://github.com/derf/feh), a lightweight image viewer.
 Feh also sets wallpapers: `feh --bg-scale /path/to/image.file`